NxPKG/khulnasoft-docs/content/ddos-protection/_partials/managed-rulesets/_test-rules-description.md

   list: never
 ---

-Rules used for testing the detection, mitigation, and alerting capabilities of Cloudflare's DDoS protection products.
+Rules used for testing the detection, mitigation, and alerting capabilities of Khulnasoft's DDoS protection products.